timescale/docs/use-timescale/user-defined-actions/about-user-defined-actions.md

 ## The job scheduler

-When you have created your function, you need to register it with the job scheduler to make it run regularly.
+When you have created your function, you need to register it with the job scheduler to make the function run regularly.
 You can do with the `add_job` function.
 This example adds the `totalRecords` function, and tells it to run every hour:

 ```sql
 SELECT add_job('totalRecords', '1h', config => '{"hypertable":"metr"}');